 The Tolmin Gorge is just one of the many gorgeous places to visit in Slovenia.
-Similar experience to Vintgar Gorge, this Gorge is a stunning nature sight you can admire by following the tourist trail.
-Beauty to the eyes is to see the crystal clear turquoise water of Tolminka river and its surrounding.
+Similar experience to Vintgar Gorge, this Gorge is a stunning natural sight you can admire by following the tourist trail.
+Beauty to the eyes is to see the crystal clear turquoise water of the Tolminka river and its surroundings.
 If you want to connect with nature here you will feel blessed.

 Location: Tolmin, a southernmost entry point into the Triglav National Park

 Distance: 2 km (1,24 miles)